ericfarng/fullstack_boilerplate/SOLUTION.md

 I kept the same tech stack.
 `npm run dev` should still  work
 I am using my own OpenAI key.
+You'll have to put your own OpenAI API key into `LlmService.ts`

 ## Feedback for Stepful